 Effective January 1, 2006, we adopted the fair value recognition provisions of Statement of Financial Accounting Standards ("SFAS") No. 123 (revised 2004), Share-Based Payment ("SFAS No. 123(R)"), which is a revision of SFAS No. 123, Accounting for Stock-Based Compensation ("SFAS No. 123"), using the modified prospective transition method.
-Under that transition method, compensation cost recognized for the three and nine months ended September 30, 2007 and 2006 included (a) compensation cost for all share-based payments granted prior to, but not yet vested as of January 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of SFAS No. 123, excluding stock options granted prior to December 31, 2003, which were valued using the minimum value method, and for which the related compensation cost will continue to be determined by using the intrinsic value method under Accounting Principles Board ("APB") Opinion No. 25, and (b) compensation cost for all share-based payments granted subsequent to January 1, 2006, based on the grant date fair value estimated in accordance with the provisions of SFAS No. 123(R).
-Results for prior periods have not been restated.
+Under that transition method, compensation cost recognized for the three months ended March 31, 2008 and 2007 included (a) compensation cost for all share-based payments granted prior to, but not yet vested as of January 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of SFAS No. 123, excluding stock options granted prior to December 31, 2003, which were valued using the minimum value method, and for which the related compensation cost will continue to be determined by using the intrinsic value method under Accounting Principles Board ("APB") Opinion No. 25, and (b) compensation cost for all share-based payments granted subsequent to January 1, 2006, based on the grant date fair value estimated in accordance with the provisions of SFAS No. 123(R).

 The value of each employee stock option and each employee stock purchase plan right is estimated on the grant date under the fair value method using the Black-Scholes option pricing model.
 For options granted prior to January 1, 2006, we amortize the fair value on an accelerated basis.
 For options granted after January 1, 2006, we amortize the fair value on a straight-line basis.
 All options are amortized over the requisite service period of the awards, which is generally the vesting period.
-At September 30, 2007, total unrecognized estimated compensation cost related to non-vested stock options granted prior to that date and employee stock purchase plan rights existing on that date were \$6.2 million, which is expected to be recognized over a weighted-average period of 2.3 years.
+At March 31, 2008, total unrecognized estimated compensation cost related to non-vested stock options granted prior to that date and employee stock purchase plan rights existing on that date were \$6.4 million, which is expected to be recognized over a weighted-average period of 2.6 years.